cockroachdb/docs/_includes/v20.1/orchestration/start-cockroachdb-helm-insecure.md

         For example, if you are allocating 8Gi of `memory` to each CockroachDB node, allocate 2Gi to `cache` and 2Gi to `max-sql-memory`.
         {{site.data.alerts.end}}

-    2. You can specify the number of CPUs to allocate to each CockroachDB node.
-This may differ from the number of physical cores available to the Kubernetes node.
-When doing so, request the highest number of `cpu` resources possible for your deployment in `statefulset.resources.requests` and `statefulset.resources.limits`, and also specify an identical GOMAXPROCS value in `statefulset.env`.
+    2. You can specify the number of `cpu` resources to allocate to each CockroachDB node.
+When doing so, you should request the highest number of cores that the Linux scheduler can dedicate to CockroachDB, which will be 1 less than the physical cores on the Kubernetes node.
+Also specify an identical GOMAXPROCS value in `statefulset.env`.

     3. You may want to modify `storage.persistentVolume.size` and/or `storage.persistentVolume.storageClass` for your use case.
 This chart defaults to 100Gi of disk space per pod.
 The default `storageClass` also differs per environment (e.g., GCE and Azure do not default to SSD).